Want more comfort and energy savings? Your guide to insulation upgrades

 An EnerGuide home evaluation will assess the energy efficiency of your home, including the amount of heat loss through your walls and windows.

-- Get an EnerGuide® energy efficiency home evaluation to assess your entire home, giving you an EnerGuide rating and report.
-This evaluation will be done by an energy advisor registered with Natural Resources Canada, and they’ll determine where your home has air leakage, so you know which areas to focus on.
-This step is optional but can help you spend your money more effectively when deciding on energy efficiency upgrades.
-The cost of this evaluation varies, depending on the size of your home, where it’s located, and other factors.
+Get an EnerGuide® energy-efficiency home evaluation to assess your entire home, giving you an EnerGuide rating and report.
+This evaluation will be done by an energy advisor registered with Natural Resources Canada, who will determine where your home has air leakage, so you know which areas to focus on first.
+This step is optional but can help you spend your money more effectively when deciding on energy-efficiency upgrades.
+The cost of this evaluation varies, depending on the size of your home, where it’s located and other factors.

-- Draft-proof areas where you’ll be replacing or adding insulation.
-It’s important to seal any gaps or cracks in your exterior walls before the new insulation is installed.
-You can do this yourself or ask your contractor to take care of it.
+Seal any gaps or cracks in areas where you’ll be replacing or adding insulation, including exterior walls, before the new insulation is installed.
+You can do this yourself or have your contractor take care of it.

 Always get a professional to install your insulation, to ensure it performs as intended.